Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Introduction

 \begin{enumerate} \item Richness: $ N\left(\Delta\,m \leq 3\right) \geq 4$ \item Isolation: $ \theta_{n} \left(\Delta\,m \leq 3\right) \geq 3 \theta_{G}$ \item Compactness: $ \mu \leq 26.0$ mag\,arcsec$^{-2}$ \end{enumerate}

 where $N\left(\Delta m \leq 3\right)$ is the total number of galaxies within 3 magnitudes of the brightest member, $\mu$ is the effective surface brightness averaged over the smallest enclosing circle with angular radius $\theta_{G}$, $\theta_{n} \left(\Delta\,m \leq 3\right)$ is the angular radius of the largest concentric circle that contains no external galaxies within the same magnitude range.
-With follow-up spectroscopic measurements, \citet{1992ApJ...399..353H} further removed 8 HCGs which contain less than three accordant members.
+With follow-up spectroscopic measurements, \citet{1992ApJ...399..353H} further removed 8 HCGs which contain fewer than three accordant members.
 This formed a tradition of the CG selection: searching the CG candidates that satisfy all the Hickson's criteria in the first step, then discarding the groups containing interlopers according to their redshifts.
-Thereafter, many CG catalogues have been constructed following this methodology: from COSMOS-UKST Southern Galaxy Catalogue \citep{2002AJ....124.2471I}; from DPOSS Catalogue \citep{2003AJ....125.1660I}; from 2MASS extended source catalogue \citep{2012MNRAS.426..296D} and from the Sloan Digital Sky (SDSS) galaxy catalogue (\citealp{2004AJ....127.1811L}, \citealp{2009MNRAS.395..255M}, \citealp{2015JKAS...48..381S}).
+Thereafter, many CG catalogs have been constructed following this methodology: from the COSMOS-UKST Southern Galaxy Catalog \citep{2002AJ....124.2471I}; from the DPOSS Catalog \citep{2003AJ....125.1660I}; from the Two Micron All Sky Survey (2MASS) extended source catalog \citep{2012MNRAS.426..296D} and from the Sloan Digital Sky (SDSS) galaxy catalog (\citealp{2004AJ....127.1811L}, \citealp{2009MNRAS.395..255M}, \citealp{2015JKAS...48..381S}).
 This kind of post-HCG procedure is very efficient in identifying real CGs, which however inherits a bias against nearby CGs in its photometric selection.
-For the nearby CGs, because of its large angular diameter,the isolation criteria is more likely to be broken given the background galaxies are uniformly distributed on the sky. (see Fig. \ref{fig:bias} for an illustration).
+For the nearby CGs, because of its large angular diameter,the isolation criteria is more likely to be broken given the background galaxies are uniformly distributed on the sky.
+(See Fig. \ref{fig:bias} for an illustration).